ITI/pcesbld/docs/xlsxPCES-v1.md

 The source code for the xlsPCES system is available through github.com/iti/pcesbld.
 The python script that separates different sheets into .csv files expects two packages to have been installed, 'pandas', and 'openpyxl'.

-To use xlsxPCES one should clone github.com/iti/pcesbld.
+To use xlsxPCES one should obtain the code at github.com/iti/pcesbld.
 The package has subdirectory *xlsxpces*, which contains subdirectories *convert*, *examples*, and *template*.
 Subdirectory convert holds the python scripts involved into the tools execution, examples holds examples of xlsx projects (including xlsx file and output files), and *template* holds a blank xlsxPCES input file *template.xlsx* that can be copied and filled out for new projects.

 The script that coordinates the xlsx -> pces transformation is *pcesbld/xlsxpces/convert/convert-xlsx.py* .
 It has up to eight command-line parameters: